Jonathan Deacon | BVM&S, CertSAS, MRCVS

 As a result of this passion, he moved on to a referral centre for small animals in West Yorkshire where he spent 5 years studying towards the RCVS Certificate in Small Animal Surgery which he attained in 2008.

-In 2008 Jonathan decided to settle in Northumberland, with his wife Megan, daughters Kate, Gracie Peggy their collection of pets (amongst which number 7 rescued stray cats, three dogs, four horses, ducks and chickens), leading him to found Moorview Vets.
+In 2008 Jonathan decided to settle in Northumberland, with his wife Megan, their family has now grown with the addition of daughters Kate, Gracie and Peggy.
+They have a collection of pets including 7 rescued stray cats, 3 dogs, 4 horses, ducks and chickens.
+Jonathan founded Moorview Vets in September 2008.

 Jonathan also achieved RCVS Advanced Practitioner status in 2015.